Frederick Gore: Biography

 Gore was born into the world of art; his father, Spencer Frederick Gore, was a painter, President of the Camden Town Group until his early death in March 1914, and his mother, Mary Joanna (Molly) Kerr, was a dancer from Edinburgh.

 As a young man Gore's ambition was to be a philosopher, but as a student at Trinity College, Oxford (following in the steps of his great uncle Bishop Charles Gore), he soon found that his real passion was for drawing and painting at the Ruskin School of Art which he attended almost daily.

 Leaving Oxford, and arriving in London, Gore trained at the Slade under Henry Tonks and at the Westminster School of Art with Mark Gertler and Polunin from whom he learnt the flat-on-the-floor method of painting backdrops for the theatre: most useful later on when as an active member of the Balalaika Dance Group as dancer and organiser of events, he enhanced their productions with his professional expertise.
 He wrote a very successful folk ballet.

 Pre-World War II, his career took off when a Greek patron saw his work and asked him to spend a year travelling and painting in Greece.
 Visits and extended sojourns to France followed, and an exhibition at Gallery Borghese in Paris in 1938 when Vauxelles called him the English fauve.
 Soon after, however, he was forced to leave and return to the UK.

 During World War II, Gore was camouflage officer for the south-east and helped prepare the troops for the D-Day invasion.

 In 1946, he began teaching at Saint Martin's School of Art, where he was Head of Painting from 1951 until 1979.
-In 1961 he was appointed Vice-Principal of Saint Martin's until he retired from the post in 1979.
+In 1961 he was appointed Vice-Principal of Saint Martin's; he retired from the post in 1979.
 His students and colleagues there included many of the most accomplished artists of the twentieth century who continue to acknowledge the encouragement they received from Gore.